 Repression stems from the unconscious behavior to forget painful memories, thoughts, or experiences.
 These events can be so incredibly upsetting that they may even remain hidden from your conscious mind.
 Memories won’t necessarily vanish, but the emotional reaction remains to certain people or situations.
 This inevitably ends up influencing how they react in circumstances that feel emotionally similar.

 This one may be harder to detect as repression results from pushing down feelings.
-However when an employee does not share something that was obviously very emotionally triggering but instead acts like nothing happened, this could be one giveaway.
+However, when an employee does not share something that was obviously very emotionally triggering but instead acts like nothing happened, this could be one giveaway.

 Displacement is when strong emotions are directed towards a person or object that has nothing to do with a situation.
-The object of these emotions are usually non-threatening.
+The object of these emotions is usually non-threatening.
 This gives the person the ability to project their emotions towards someone or something that has little defense.

 Seeing an example of this in the workplace could be as simple as seeing your boss be talked down to by their boss---and then watching your boss take out their frustration on their assistant by making them work longer hours or assigning an impossible task.